Coq au Vin

 Remove chicken and onions to a separate platter.
 Remove the bay leaves, herb sprigs, garlic, and discard.

-6 Make sauce with mushrooms: Add mushrooms to the remaining liquid and increase the heat to high.
-Boil quickly and reduce the liquid by three fourths until it becomes thick and saucy.
+6 Make a sauce with mushrooms: Add mushrooms to the remaining liquid and increase the heat to high.
+Boil quickly to reduce the liquid by three fourths until it becomes thick and saucy.